CivicActions/ssp-toolkit/docs/ssp.md

 ##### Privacy

-The information is collected on the LINCS Community is for identification and authentication purposes, allowing individuals to:
+The information is collected on the {{ organization_name }} Community is for identification and authentication purposes, allowing individuals to:

 * Identify themselves to the system